Question of the day; Does a bloody mary belong in your hair?

 Plenty of bloody mary recipes require some hot sauce as well.
-But hold on!
-We're not recommending the use of hot sauce for a hair rinse.
-But people do use apple cider vinegar (hot sauce is vinegar-based) for an occasional wash.
+While we're not recommending that for your hair, people do use apple cider vinegar (hot sauce is vinegar-based) for an occasional wash.
 Before doing an apple cider vinegar wash, make sure to do some research.
-If your hair is dry, you could accidentally damage it.
-So, it is critical to understand when and where on the hair is appropriate.
+If your hair is dry, you could accidentally damage it and do more harm than good.

 Safe and Natural Tomato Fruit Ferment Extract for Hair

-In our collection, we only employ ingredients that are safe for everyone in the family.
-In our Hair Kit for Wavy, Curly Hair, we use tomato fruit ferment extract.
-We've mixed it with other powerful ingredients to build fantastic hair, and not a single one of them causes harm to anyone in the family.
+In our collection, we only use ingredients that are safe for everyone in the family.
+In our Wavy and Curly Hair Shampoo/Conditioner, we use tomato fruit ferment extract.
+We've mixed it with other powerful natural ingredients to build fantastic hair.
 We're careful to source our ingredients responsibly and cleanly.
 We take our mission to give families and the planet a little more Wellnesse every day seriously.
-We stand for building a healthier, cleaner world for our kids to grow up in, and that starts in the home with moms.
+We stand for building a healthier, cleaner world for our kids to grow up in, and that starts in the home.

 Join us in creating lasting change by helping our families lead healthier lives and enjoy great hair along the way!